Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Experimental Results

-Extending to the non-IID scenario, Figure~\ref{fig:nonIID_trainsamples_acc} reports accuracy across communication rounds while varying the number of training samples per client.
-For MNIST with 50 samples per client, accuracy starts at $11.68\%$ in round 1 and reaches $50.00\%$ by round 50.
-Increasing the sample count raises accuracy at every round; for example, the first–round accuracy rises to $24.81\%$ and the round–50 accuracy reaches $72.53\%$ when more training samples are available.
-The same upward trend holds for ISOLET and UCI-HAR: after 50 rounds, accuracy is $57.72\%$ and $62.74\%$ with 50 samples per client, and increases to $75.75\%$ and $78.69\%$ when each client has 500 samples.
-Across the tested hypervector sizes, the effect of adding training samples dominates, producing consistent gains under non-IID partitions.
+Extending the analysis to the non-IID setting, Figure~\ref{fig:nonIID_trainsamples_acc} reports accuracy across communication rounds while varying the number of training samples per client.
+For MNIST with 50 samples per client, accuracy begins at $11.68\%$ in round~1 and reaches $50.00\%$ by round~50.
+Increasing the number of samples consistently improves performance at all rounds; for instance, with more training data, the accuracy in round~1 increases to $24.81\%$, and the round-50 accuracy reaches $72.53\%$.
+Similar trends appear for ISOLET and UCI-HAR.
+After 50 rounds, accuracy is $57.72\%$ and $62.74\%$ with 50 samples per client, rising to $75.75\%$ and $78.69\%$ when each client has 500 samples.
+Across all considered hypervector sizes, additional training samples have the strongest impact, yielding consistent accuracy improvements under non-IID partitions.

-Finally, Figure~\ref{fig:mnist_non_iid_D_acc} examines the effect of hypervector dimensionality under non-IID partitions for MNIST.
-Accuracy at round 1 is close to $50\%$ for all tested sizes.
-For a very small dimension such as $D=100$, the model lacks capacity to retain class information and the injected DP noise dominates, so accuracy decreases as rounds proceed; at rounds $50$, $100$, $150$, and $200$, the values are $46.78\%$, $40.18\%$, $36.76\%$, and $35.10\%$.
-Increasing $D$ counteracts this effect.
-With $D=500$, accuracy improves across rounds, reaching $70.57\%$, $74.66\%$, $76.86\%$, and $78.25\%$ at rounds $50$, $100$, $150$, and $200$.
-Larger dimensions provide further gains: after $200$ rounds, accuracy is $86.93\%$ for $D=1000$ and $90.95\%$ for $D=3000$, which are increases of $8.68\%$ and $12.70\%$ relative to $D=500$ at the same round.
-Beyond this range, returns diminish because larger $D$ also increases the effective noise scale; for $D=5000$, the round $200$ accuracy is $90.94\%$, essentially the same as for $D=3000$.
+Finally, Figure~\ref{fig:mnist_non_iid_D_acc} evaluates the influence of hypervector dimensionality under non-IID partitions for MNIST.
+At round~1, accuracy is approximately $50\%$ across all tested dimensions.
+When the dimension is small (e.g., $D=100$), the model lacks sufficient representational capacity and the DP noise dominates, causing accuracy to decline over rounds: performance drops to $46.78\%$, $40.18\%$, $36.76\%$, and $35.10\%$ at rounds $50$, $100$, $150$, and $200$, respectively.
+Increasing the dimensionality mitigates this effect.
+With $D=500$, accuracy improves progressively with training, reaching $70.57\%$, $74.66\%$, $76.86\%$, and $78.25\%$ over the same rounds.
+Larger dimensions yield further gains; after 200 rounds, accuracy rises to $86.93\%$ for $D=1000$ and $90.95\%$ for $D=3000$, corresponding to improvements of $8.68\%$ and $12.70\%$ over $D=500$.
+Beyond this range, the benefit saturates because increased dimensionality also amplifies the effective DP noise.
+For example, the round-200 accuracy for $D=5000$ is $90.94\%$, nearly identical to that for $D=3000$.